sdmp/sdmp.github.io/index.md

 * Minor: Changes which are fully backwards compatible.
 * Patch: Changes which do not affect functionality.

-Note also, from the semver specs:
+Note from the semver specs:

 > Major version zero (`0.y.z`) is for initial development.
 Anything may change at any
 > time.
 The public API should not be considered stable.